jackieocham/pulse-point-BI-analysis/README.md

 This Power BI project analyzed over six years of operational and financial data from my sole proprietorship as a personal trainer.
 Using Excel, SQL, and Power BI, I built a dashboard showcasing key metrics such as customer demographics, service type revenue share, and client loyalty patterns.
 The analysis uncovered powerful insights: repeat customers accounted for over 96% of total revenue, and referrals made up 83%.
 These findings could be used to shape retention, referral programs, and high-impact customer engagement strategies.

+Highlights

+- Repeat clients = 96.3% of revenue 😮
+- Referrals = 83% of revenue 📈
+- One MVP client = 21.5% of revenue 🎯
+- Automated data processing with SQL + visualization with Power BI ✔️
+- Demonstrated strategic thinking (not just technical skills) 🧠

 ## Project Objectives

 Main